 The scrum master reinforces a team’s commitment when they’re in a sprint.
 They also protect the team from the pressure of product owners.

 Scrum team members must have the courage to say “no” and speak their minds, even when they feel uncomfortable.

-To have an agile culture, scrum teams should question conditions that hinder success.
-This includes questioning company practices or policies if necessary.
+Scrum teams should question conditions that hinder success to have an agile culture.
+This includes examining company practices or policies if necessary.

-They also stand up to stakeholders who try to change priorities during a sprint or create new side projects within a sprint.
+They also stand up to stakeholders who try to change priorities or create new side projects within a sprint.

 The best scrum masters advocate for every team member’s voice to be heard.

 The scrum value of focus is one of the best skills for an agile team to develop.

 Focus means that whatever a scrum team starts, they finish.
 It’s important to limit what you’re working on at any given time (limit WIP).

 Great scrum masters always encourage team focus.